-Broken images are created when the image link within your code was mistyped, coded incorrectly or the image itself was moved or renamed.
+Broken images are created when the image link within your HTML code was mistyped, coded incorrectly or the image itself was moved or renamed.
 This creates a poor experience on the front end and reduces user trust.
 It also looks completely amateurish.
 Broken image links are easy to check for and fix.
 But make sure you also have a thorough QA process to ensure your images load properly on different devices and browsers.

 Secure websites are important for both users and search engines.
 Make sure your site is SSL secure and hosted using the HTTPS protocol.
-Resolve duplicates to the HTTPS version of the URL.

 Because duplicate content gets created in so many different ways, it’s never safe to assume you’ve caught every instance of it manually.
-Use a crawling tool to check for duplicate content site-wide and a tool like Copyscape to make sure none of your content is too similar to the content found on another indexed website.
+Use a crawling tool to check for duplicate content site-wide and a tool like Copyscape to make sure none of your new content is too similar to the content found on another indexed website.
 The latter can happen due to manufacturer descriptions being auto-populated on ecommerce product pages.

 Roughly 15 years ago Google introduced the “nofollow” link attribute in an effort to fight spam.
 This attribute is still useful and in common use even today.